rvanlaar/djangorecipe/README.txt

   Use this instead of the project option when you want to use an egg as the project.
 This disables the generation of the project structure.

+python
+  This option can be used to specify a specific Python version which can be a different version from the one used to run the buildout.

 version
   The version argument can accept a few different types of arguments.
 You can specify `trunk`.
 In this case it will do a